-Prince William Has Been Giving Brother Prince Harry ‘Tips on Fatherhood’ After His Wedding
+Prince William Has Been Giving Brother Prince Harry ‘Tips On Fatherhood’ After His Wedding

 William would know a thing or two about fatherhood.
 The 36-year-old is already the proud papa of Prince Geroge, 5, Princess Charlotte, 3, and Prince Louis, who’s only a few months old.
 Prince Harry, 33, isn’t a dad yet – it’s only been a few weeks since the ink has dried on his and Meghan Markle’s marriage license!
 But of course, royal weddings are almost always followed by royal births, or at least, rumors of same, and Prince Harry is all but expected to produce an heir to the Dukedom of Sussex.

-To that end, royals expert James McCourt tells the magazine that little Royals are in Harry and Meghan’s futures.
+To that end, royals expert James McCourt tells the magazine that little royals are in Harry and Meghan’s futures.

 “Harry and Meghan haven’t officially announced that they’re trying to start a family, but they have given hints that children are definitely part of their plan.”